 Every year on January 1, I make a list of resolutions and goals for myself for the next 12 months.
-Then, I usually misplace that list and don’t see it again until December 31, when I realise I may or may not have missed out on (or forgotten altogether) some, or all, of those resolutions.
+Then, I usually misplace that list and don’t see it again until December 31, when I realize I may or may not have missed out on (or forgotten altogether) some, or all, of those resolutions.
 Some people say resolutions are made to be broken.
 And while that may be the case for your idea to go to the gym 12 times a month or promise to spend less time on your phone, it doesn’t have to be the case for your business’s marketing resolutions.

 Here are some marketing resolutions your business definitely shouldn’t give up on this year.